 [Questions for this week's readings]

-As always, talk about anything interesting and course-related.
-If you need an idea, you could post video clips from your favorite movies, tag them with the appropriate class Topic(s), and tell everyone why you think they are good (or bad!) illustrations of that course Topic.
+As always, talk about anything interesting and course-related, including asking good questions that you might not be clear on from other course materials.
+If you need an idea to get a good conversation started, you could post video clips from your favorite movies, tag them with the appropriate class Topic(s), and tell everyone why you think they are good (or bad!) illustrations of that course Topic.
 I've posted my own response to show what I mean and because, nerdy as it may sound, I love talking about this stuff.

 Remember, you get points if people respond to what you post.
 Don’t forget to comment and actually talk to each other; this is supposed to be a discussion!
 I’ll badge any posts that get a good conversation started or keep it going.
 Remember to Love and Like other people’s posts.
 You’ll help them get points, and I’ll know what interests you.
 We can discuss the most interesting post from Yellowdig this week in class!